mgough-chef/chef-backend-demo-mac-safe/README.md

 * 8GB of free RAM
 * The latest chef-server-core and chef-backend .deb packages should be stored in the same directory as this README.
-- https://bintray.com/chef/current-apt/backend/view for the nightly chef-backend packages
+- https://bintray.com/chef/current-apt/chef-backend/view for the nightly chef-backend packages
-- https://bintray.com/chef/current-apt/chef-server/view for the nightly chef-server-core package
+- https://downloads.chef.io/chef-server/ for the latest release of the chef-server-core package
 * Vagrant
 * Virtualbox